-In times of total uncertainty, we need to have a good laugh.
-What if you could trace our worst chronic diseases (and COVID-19 comorbidities) back to the discovery of the New World and industrialized food?
+In times of total uncertainty, we need a good laugh!
+What if you could trace our modern diseases back to the discovery of the New World and industrialized food?
 Tongue in cheek, I’m not joking.
-This article examines the undeniable history of our beloved first meal, in light of world money and food addictions.
+Let’s just trace the history of our beloved first meal of the day, in light of world money and food addictions.
 Yep.
 Especially sugar.
 For sure, breakfast wasn’t always corn flakes or toast with jam.
 Nowadays, what we eat is determined much by personal habit, but at what cost?
 Why are ALL the top COVID-19 comorbidities rooted in high blood sugar?
-You guessed it: Diabetes, Hypertension, High blood pressure, Heart disease, Alzheimer’s & Dementia, Arthritis & Osteoporosis, Obesity, Inflammation, and more.
-To learn the true story of how it all began, read on…
+You guessed it: Diabetes, Hypertension, High blood pressure, Heart disease, Alzheimer’s & Dementia, Arthritis & Osteoporosis, Obesity, Inflammation, and more are all related to high blood sugar.
+To learn the true story of how it all began (and how to avoid disease) read on…

-What did Ape-men eat for breakfast?
-Early humanoids lived in Africa, a lush green landscape.
+What did Cavemen eat for breakfast?
+Early humanoids are said to have lived in Africa, a lush green landscape.
 Sounds idyllic, but life was tough, and at any moment you could be eaten by a saber-toothed tiger!
-The first ape-men are thought to have been primarily fructarians, like modern gorillas, who ate a diet of mostly fruit, along with a few ants and termites.
+The first ape-men are thought to have been primarily fructarian, like modern gorillas, who ate a diet of mostly fruit, along with a few ants and termites.
 Delicious!

 A Genetic Mutation That Prevented Starvation.